zolex/vom/docs/README.md

 # Normalizer Methods

+> [!WARNING]
+> **DEPRECATED:** Normalizer methods are deprecated and will be removed in VOM 3.0.
+VOM is designed to operate without requiring custom code, and the intended behavior can be achieved using VOM's built-in features.
+>
+> Please refer to the [full documentation](https://zolex.github.io/vom) for guidance.
+>
+> If your use case is not supported, kindly open an issue at [GitHub Issues](https://github.com/zolex/vom/issues) to share your requirements.
+>
+> You still can create a [custom symfony normalizer](https://symfony.com/doc/current/serializer/custom_normalizer.html) if you require a specific behavior that is not yet covered by VOM's built-in features.

 Similar to the denormalizer methods, also normalizer methods can be configured to be called during normalization.
 These methods must not have any required arguments _(except injected dependencies)_.
 Normalizer methods must be prefixed with `get`, `has`, `is` or `normalize`.
 Groups can be added on normalizer methods with the first three prefixes (virtual property) or on the related property when using the `normalize` prefix.

 ## Without Accessor